 - Add the corn flour mixture (this will make the sauce thicker), toss gently

-- Transfer the tofu to a serving plate, garnish with shallot and chili
+- Transfer the tofu to a serving plate, garnish with shallot and chilli

-My father’s story of a bowl of Sichuan tofu with 2 spoonful of cooking oil
+My father’s story of a bowl of Sichuan tofu with 2 spoonfuls of cooking oil

 The province of Sichuan in China is famous for its spicy food.
 One of their famous dishes is the ‘mapo tofu’, translated as the ‘pockmarked grandma’s bean curd’.

 One year, he was fortunate enough to be sent to Sichuan for a research project.
-He asked my grandmother for an cooking oil coupon.
-Those days most essentials were rationed and required coupons.
+He asked my grandmother for a cooking oil coupon.
+During those days most essentials were rationed and required coupons.
 When he arrived, he took the coupon to a well-known local restaurant and ordered a big bowl of mapo tofu.
-‘The tofu was absolutely delicious,’ he said with great enthusiasm, ‘ it had two spoonful of oil in it.”
+‘The tofu was absolutely delicious,’ he said with great enthusiasm, ‘ it had two spoonfuls of oil in it.”